The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Covariant treatment of peculiar velocities

-As mentioned above, the observed bulk peculiar flows begun as peculiar velocity perturbations, which were subsequently amplified by structure formation.
+As mentioned above, the observed bulk peculiar flows began as peculiar-velocity perturbations, and they were subsequently amplified by structure formation.
 The driving agent of the amplification process depends on the theory that one employs to study the evolution of the peculiar-velocity field.
-In Newtonian physics, the driving force is gravity and more specifically the gravitational acceleration.
-Mathematically, this is reflected in the linear evolution equation of the $v_{\alpha}$-field, which reads
+In Newtonian physics, the driving force is gravity and, more specifically, the gravitational acceleration.
+Mathematically, this is reflected in the linear evolution equation of the $v_{\alpha}$ field, which reads

-with $\phi$ being the Newtonian gravitational potential.
-In relativity, gravity is not a force, but the manifestation of spacetime curvature.
-As a result, in a relativistic treatment, linear peculiar velocities are driven by non-gravitational forces and the evolution of linear peculiar velocities is monitored by
+with $\phi$ being the Newtonian gravitational potential, and the gradient is in physical coordinates.\footnote{For the co-moving analogue of expression (\ref{ldotv}), the interested reader is referred to Eq.~(5a) in~\cite{Netal}.} In relativity, gravity is not a force but the manifestation of spacetime curvature.
+As a result, in a relativistic treatment, linear peculiar velocities are driven by non-gravitational forces, and the evolution of linear peculiar velocities is monitored by

-where $A_a=\dot{u}_a$ is the 4-acceleration measured in the reference CMB frame.\footnote{It is straightforward to show that expression (\ref{GRdotv}) also follows from (\ref{lcls}b) after substituting $q_a=\rho v_a$ in the right-hand side of the latter.
-Also note that in the Newtonian equations overdots imply convective derivatives (e.g.~$\dot{v}_{\alpha}= \partial_tv_{\alpha}+u^{\beta}\partial_{\beta}v_{\alpha}$), while in their relativistic counterparts overdots indicate covariant differentiation along the associated 4-velocity field (e.g.~$\dot{v}_a=u^b\nabla_bv_a$).} It is therefore clear that the linear evolution of the $v_a$-field is determined by the form and the impact of the associated driving agent.
+where $A_a=\dot{u}_a$ is the four-acceleration measured in the reference CMB frame.\footnote{It is straightforward to show that expression (\ref{GRdotv}) also follows from (\ref{lcls}b) after substituting $q_a=\rho v_a$ in the right-hand side of the latter.
+We also note that in the Newtonian equations, overdots imply convective derivatives (e.g.~$\dot{v}_{\alpha}= \partial_tv_{\alpha}+u^{\beta}\partial_{\beta}v_{\alpha}$), while in their relativistic counterparts, overdots indicate covariant differentiation along the associated 4-velocity field (e.g.~$\dot{v}_a=u^b\nabla_bv_a$).} It is therefore clear that the linear evolution of the $v_a$ field is determined by the form and the impact of the associated driving agent.